ghowland/ddd/README.md

 }
 ```

-This is similar to the previous example, with a fixed string in "dialog_title", but the "form" is a list of lists (rows and columns) for fields in an Edit Form layout.
+This is similar to the previous example, with a fixed string in `"dialog_title"`, but the `"form"` is a list of lists (rows and columns) for fields in an Edit Form layout.

-Because we are using rows, and we want to have repeating dictionaries in those rows with correct field values/types and the correct names/count of fields, we use a Row Dict, and perform a "switch" for the record type on the "type" field, which is the key for this Edit Form field layout data.
+Because we are using rows, and we want to have repeating dictionaries in those rows with correct field values/types and the correct names/count of fields, we use a Row Dict, and perform a "switch" for the record type on the `"type"` field, which is the key for this Edit Form field layout data.

 ### DDD